 Black garlic is available year-round.

-Black garlic is an ideal ingredient for making rich and complex purees, dressings, marinades and sauces.
-It can be sautéed in oil, chopped or diced and added directly to pizzas, pasta, rice and legume-based dishes.
-It can also be used in the preparation of innovative desserts such as ice creams and chocolate based dishes.
-Black garlic pairs well with eggplant, mushrooms, tomatoes, cheese, roasted pork, sausages, grilled white fish and shellfish, smoked meats, ginger, chocolate, chiles, herbs such as basil, parsley and cilantro, truffles, olives, brown sugar and sesame oil.
-To store keep sealed packages of Black garlic in a cool, dry place, once opened store in the refrigerator and use within one to two months.
+Black garlic can be consumed raw and used in cooked applications such as roasting, sautéing, and baking.
+It is an ideal ingredient for making rich and complex purees, dressings, rubs, marinades, and sauces.
+Black garlic can be roasted and spread on bread as a sweet topping.
+It can also be sautéed in oil, chopped, or diced and added directly to pizzas, pasta, rice and legume-based dishes.
+In addition to savory dishes, Black garlic can be used in the preparation of innovative desserts such as ice creams and chocolate-based dishes.
+Black garlic pairs well with eggplant, mushrooms, tomatoes, cheese, roasted pork, sausages, grilled white fish and shellfish, smoked meats, ginger, chocolate, chilies, herbs such as basil, parsley and cilantro, truffles, olives, brown sugar and sesame oil.
+Black garlic will keep for up to a month when stored sealed in a cool and dry place.
+Once opened, store in an airtight container in the refrigerator.

 Restaurants currently purchasing this product as an ingredient for their menu.